Rubus pascuus

+Rubus pascuus is an uncommon North American species of bramble.

 Description

-Coarse, woody canes, often 2-5 m long and heavily armed with strong, flattened and sometimes recurved prickles.
-Differentiated into first-year stems, usually without flowers or fruit (primocanes) and 2nd-year stems with flowers and fruit (floricanes).
+The plant has coarse, woody canes, often 2-5 m long and heavily armed with strong, flattened and sometimes recurved prickles.
+It is differentiated into first-year stems, usually without flowers or fruit (primocanes) and 2nd-year stems with flowers and fruit (floricanes).
 Strong, recurved prickles also arm the underside of the leaves and the stems of the flowering/fruiting area (raceme).
-Stems covered by short, fine, grayish hairs (canescent).
+The stems are canescent, being covered by short, fine, grayish hairs.

-Flower petals white to pale-pink.
-Fruits turn from green to red to dark purple or black as they ripen.
-Fruit breaks off with the tip of the stem inside (retaining the receptacle) like a typical blackberry, as opposed a Raspberry fruit which separates from the receptacle, leaving a little concave hole inside the fruit.
-Fruits are edible and taste like any other blackberry.

-Leaves mostly compound, consisting of 3 leaflets (trifoliate), the central leaflet on a short stalk (rachis), the side leaflets touching (sessile) the leaf stalk (petiole).
-Leaflets generally oval (ovate-oblong), the tips slightly tapering to a small peak (acute), the margins with tiny, irregular teeth (coarsely double-serrate).
-The side leaflets on the primocane occasionally slightly lobed.
-The underside of the leaves are very light/bright grayish with little hairs (tomentose).
+The leaves are mostly compound, and trifoliate, consisting of 3 leaflets.
+The central leaflet is on a short stalk (rachis), the side leaflets touching (sessile) the leaf stalk.
+The leaflets are generally oval (ovate-oblong), the tips slightly tapering to a small peak (acute), the margins with tiny, irregular teeth (coarsely double-serrate).
+The side leaflets on the primocane are occasionally slightly lobed.
+The underside of the leaves are very light/bright grayish with little hairs.

+The flower petals are white to pale-pink.
+The fruits turn from green to red to dark purple or black as they ripen.
+The fruit breaks off with the tip of the stem inside (retaining the receptacle) like a typical blackberry, as opposed to a concave raspberry, which separates from the receptacle.

+Similar species

 The whitish underside of the leaves sets it apart from similar species with recurved prickles such as Rubus argutus.